karjac14/Portfolio-SIte/_posts/resource-week-6.md

 #####How was it done?

 Well the link gives a download link of the source code.
-Though it is ready to use, it is important to dig in ho the code works.
-The link shows how the jquery and css, as well as the html works together to form this wonderful feature.
+Though it is ready to use, it is important for us to dig in on the code works.
+The link shows how the JQuery's event listeners and functions as well as css and html works together to form this wonderful feature.